cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ~~~
 {: .output}

-There is some ways to open this file.
-You can try run:
+There are different ways to open this file.
+You can try to run:

 ~~~
 gedit settings.cpp
 ~~~
 {: .language-bash}

-Else if it does no work, try use nano:
+If that didn't work, try nano:

 ~~~
 nano settings.cpp
 ~~~
 {: .language-bash}

-We are looking for calculating **efficiencies of tracker muons**, so do not need to measure standalone and global.
+We want to calculate **efficiencies of tracker muons**, so we don't need to measure standalone and global.

-With **settings.cpp** file opened, make sure let variables like this:
+With the **settings.cpp** file opened, make sure to let the variables like this:

 ~~~
 //Canvas drawing